 Several Game of Thrones filming locations

-Most of the locations in Split and the surrounding areas have been filmed whilst following the story of character-favorite Daenarys Stormborn, the Mother of Dragons and Breaker of Chains on her journey to Meereen and beyond.
+Most of the locations in Split and the surrounding areas have been filmed whilst following the story of character-favorite Daenerys Stormborn, the Mother of Dragons and Breaker of Chains on her journey to Meereen and beyond.
 The scenes that take place in Meereen were filmed at Diocletian’s Palace as well as Klis Fortress.
 Split city is one of the many cities used when filming scenes in King’s Landing, along with similar locations in Dubrovnik and Ston.

 Situated only 3 kilometers from the city center, the Radisson Blu Resort & Spa, Split sits in scenic surroundings on a white pebble beach that runs along the aquamarine waters of the Adriatic Sea.
 A perfect location to retreat to after a long day of Game of Thrones sightseeing!

 The Game of Thrones production has been ground breaking in many ways.
 But one of the most noteworthy is the dual-location set up.
 Several producers are working on different locations, filming simultaneously.
 Both actors and crew commute between the locations in five different countries to ensure that the seasons air as planned.
 After filming, the animators put in hours and hours to perfect the locations and details, making the show one of a kind.
-Stay tuned for the 8th season of Game of Thrones, airing in the spring 2019!
+Stay tuned for the 8th and final season of Game of Thrones, airing in the April!